Panda Bear (musician): Solo work

-Lennox's early musical influences included electronic styles, and his solo work has been variously characterized as experimental pop, electronic, bedroom pop, neo-psychedelic pop, and indie music.
+Lennox's early musical influences included electronic music, and his solo work has been characterized as experimental pop, electronic, bedroom pop, neo-psychedelic pop, and indie music.
 The Line of Best Fit called him a "psychedelic pop trailblazer."

 Lennox's debut album Panda Bear was released in 1999 on Soccer Star Records.
-After focusing more on touring and recording with Animal Collective, he released the follow-up Young Prayer in 2004 and the highly acclaimed third solo album Person Pitch in 2007.
+After focusing more on touring and recording with Animal Collective, he released the follow-up Young Prayer in 2004.

+In 2007, Lennox released his highly acclaimed third solo album Person Pitch.
 Of his songwriting style, Lennox says "I get impatient writing songs, I can't spend more than a couple of hours before I get frustrated.
 So I got to kind of spit it out real fast.
 My favorite songs are the ones where I worked really really fast on, when it comes all out in like two hours or something."
+Lennox was surprised about the positive reception and success of the album.
+It was written in Lisbon soon after moving there, using a limited setup including a laptop and sampler.

-Panda Bear's fourth album, Tomboy, was released April 12, 2011, on his own label, Paw Tracks.
-He started performing material from Tomboy on December 5, 2008, at a show with No Age in Miami, Florida.
-During a brief European tour in January 2010, he played three shows consisting almost entirely of new material.
+During a brief European tour in January 2010, Lennox played three shows consisting almost entirely of new material.
 On March 7, 2010, a tour setlist with titles for ten of the new songs was posted on Panda Bear's MySpace blog.
 He also played Primavera Sound Festival in 2010.
 The single "Tomboy" and the b-side "Slow Motion" were released in July 2010.
 It was announced in August that singles "You Can Count on Me" and "Alsatian Darn" would be released via Domino on September 28.
 The limited 500 copies of "You Can Count On Me" sold out in less than a day.
 The single "Last Night at the Jetty" was released December 2010.
 The single "Surfer's Hymn" was released March 28, 2011.

+On 12 April 2011, Lennox released his fourth album under Panda Bear, Tomboy, on his own label, Paw Tracks.
+He had started performing material from the album from 5 December 2008 at a show with No Age in Miami, Florida.